plusclouds/whmcs-addon/README.md

 ## Support Ticket Integration
 - When ticket is created @ PlusClouds we should be able to see the tickets
 - When ticket is created @ Hosting Provider we should be able to see the tickets

+# Contributions
+You are open to make any contributions.
+If you would like to add a new feature or fix a bug please send us an email; codewithus (at) nextdeveloper.com.

+Many thanks to [https://domainmerkezi.net/](Domain Merkezi) for their time and efforts which helps this package be created.